pavaninguva/PFenics/Examples/Allen_Cahn_2D/2D Allen-Cahn Description.md

 $$
 \frac{d}{dt}\int_{V} c \ dV  = - \int_{V} f'(c) \ dV
 $$
-We can see that mass conservation is not guaranteed even with a no-flux boundary condition on the domain.
+We can see that mass conservation is not uaranteed even with a no-flux boundary condition on the domain.

 ### Energy Conservation